aratare-jp/kirke/README.md

 }
 ```

 Each task must be given a unique ID which can be referred to by other tasks.
-This is simply denoted with `:id` key with
+This is denoted with `:id` key with
 a value of any string.

 You will then need to define its `:type` to declare what type of task this is as well as what kind of input, operation